-Children and their pup companions can truly make the very best of pals!
+Children and their pup companions can make the best of pals.
 We know that families the world over have found comfort and joy in countless dog types.
-So check out this list of 5 surprising breeds, mentioned by the American Kennel Club, that might also make great playmates and wonderful besties for your kids!
+So check out this list of 5 surprising breeds, mentioned by the American Kennel Club, that might also make great playmates and wonderful besties for your kids.

 The Australian Terrier

 The Australian Terrier is described by the AKC as being “plucky, spirited, and smart.”
 These pups are the result of interbreeding between Cairn, Dandie Dinmont, Norwich, Scottie, Skye, and Yorkshire Terriers, and were bred to be fearless with a large dose of cuddly and eternally devoted.
 Because of their high energy level, Australian Terriers require regular exercise, which is great if you have active kids.

 The AKC characterizes Newfoundlands as “sweet, patient, and devoted” dogs who can be very even-tempered and tender.
 The AKC also writes of “the Newfoundland’s reputation as a patient and watchful ‘nanny dog’ for kids.”
 In fact, Senator and Mrs. Robert F. Kennedy adopted a Newfoundland who helped look after their 11 children.
 Because of their intrepid nature, Newfoundlands love adventuring and exercising with their families.
 This doesn’t have to mean exploring the American Frontier, though.
 They are just as happy running around in the backyard.

 The Soft-Coated Wheaten Terrier